oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

             id: page_container
             parentId: body_wrapper
 ```
-Since `container` block type does not render any html, we'll add a template specifically for our new wrapper:
+Since `container` block type does not render any html, we'll add the template specifically for our new wrapper:
 ```twig
 {% block _body_wrapper_widget %}
     <div class="wrapper">